 Canadian forestry is one of the largest employers of Indigenous peoples and home to over 1,400 Indigenous-owned forestry businesses.
 Indigenous peoples now directly control 10% of the national wood supply and play a leading role in the sector through joint ventures, contracting, cooperative agreements, and collaborative initiatives across the country.

-Forest Products Association of Canada (FPAC), the Canadian Council for Aboriginal Business (CCAB), and the Canadian Council of Forest Ministers (CCFM) are pleased to announce the 2024 Indigenous Business Leadership Award and the 2024 Skills Awards for Indigenous Youth.
+Forest Products Association of Canada and the Canadian Council for Indigenous Business (CCIB) are pleased to announce the 2026 Indigenous Business Leadership Award.

-Forest Products Association of Canada (FPAC) and the Canadian Council for Aboriginal Business (CCAB) are pleased to announce the 2024 Indigenous Business Leadership Award.
+Forest Products Association of Canada (FPAC) and the Canadian Council for Indigenous Business (CCIB) are pleased to announce the 2025 Indigenous Business Leadership Award.
 It recognizes and celebrates selected Indigenous entrepreneurs for their success in a forest products business.

 This award is given to an individual or business that exemplifies the qualities of business leadership, Indigenous employment, exceptional environmental and safety performance, consistency of the products and services provided, and a demonstrated commitment to the Indigenous community.